percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

 The ``proxysql`` package from Percona includes the ``proxysql-admin`` tool for configuring |PXC| nodes with ProxySQL.

+.. note:: The *ProxySQL Admin* is specially developed by Percona to automatize this configuration.
+Bug reports and feature proposals are welcome in the ProxySQL Admin `issue tracking system <https://jira.percona.com/projects/PSQLADM>`_.

 .. note:: The ``proxysql-admin`` tool can only be used for *initial* ProxySQL configuration.